jacobemcken/jacobemcken.github.io/_posts/2015-05-16-inspect-laravels-query-builder-output.md

 this still required some manual labor because I needed to replace all the question marks with the binding in order.

-So to close this gab further I had the prepared SQL and bindings crunched by `sprintf` before writing it to a log file or stdout, like so:
+So to close this gap further I had the prepared SQL and bindings crunched by `sprintf` before writing it to a log file or stdout, like so:

 ``` php